 Integrated Critical Care Unit (ICCU)

 The ICCU fund is used to support the improvement of services on our units through new state of the art equipment, specialist training and better patient facilities.
-The fund has funded; specialist physiotherapy equipment, an interactive training dummy that allows for realistic training on the unit, and attendance at an international conference for two senior nurses to learn about new ways of working in critical care the nurses then shared their knowledge with staff on the unit.
+The fund has invested in specialist physiotherapy equipment, an interactive training dummy that allows for realistic training on the unit and LED ceiling tiles that give the impression of looking up at blue sky and clouds.

 Sunderland Eye Infirmary